+Score Description

 - 10 Compiles, runs, and handles prep option.
+(Extra debugging - (60/D-) info ok.)
+All implemented options follow I/O spec.

+Collecting training

-(Extra debugging (60/D-) info ok.)
-All implemented options follow I/O spec. - 10 Counts total number of words in message bodies in training (70/D) corpus (i.e. one overall count) - 10 Gathers word counts for each distinct body word in training (80/D+) corpus (i.e. separate count for each word) - 10 Gathers word counts separately for ham and spam (90/C) - 10 Word counts represent frequency of documents containing (100/C+) words rather than overall word frequency - 10 On single option, reads test message and calculates p(w|S)(110/B-) and $p(w|\neg S)$ for each word in message - 5 Word probabilities account for unknown words (never seen in (115/B) training, in either spam or ham) - 5 Word probabilities account for words with empirically-zero (120/B+) probability (seen in training in spam but not ham, or vice versa) - 5 Combines all conditional terms with prior to give classifica-(125/B+) tion for individual email - 5 Combination of probabilities accounts for and prevents arith-(130/A-) metic underflow - 10 On test option, evals all messages in parttest directory of - $(140/\mathrm{A})$ $\,$ the corpus, checks classifier's answer, and produces score for classifier $\,$
+- 10 Includes ≥ 1 hand-built test directory with appropriate con-(70/D) tents and index file and documented expected results. - 5 With the dump option, reads all the training (excluding the - (75/D+) test set) and prints the total number of words in message bodies in training corpus (i.e. one overall count), plus whatever other counts are gathered for subsequent rubric items. - 10 Gathers word counts for each distinct body word in training (85/C-) corpus (i.e. separate count for each word) - 5 Gathers word counts separately for ham and spam (90/C) - 10 Word counts represent frequency of documents containing (100/C+) words rather than overall word frequency - 5 Code to read and train is effectively encapsulated using func- - (105/B-) tions or control structures that will make the exact same code run when verifying the training (with dump) as when actually applying it to input (with single and/or test).
+This item is prerequisite to all later points (because otherwise how do you know they're trained right?).
+Indicate in documentation where I should look (file, line number) to verify this rubric item.

+Implementing the classifier

+- 5 Includes appropriate number of small hand-built test cases, - (110/B-) suitable for redirecting into single, and including documented expected results - 10 On single option, reads test message and calculates p(w|S)(120/B+) and $p(w|\neg S)$ for each word in message - 5 Word probabilities account for unknown words (never seen in - (125/B+) training, in either spam or ham) and words with empiricallyzero probability (seen in training in spam but not ham, or vice versa)

+Score Description

+5 Combines all conditional terms with prior to give classifica- $^{(130/\mathrm{A}-)}$ tion for individual email

+5 Combination of probabilities accounts for and prevents arith-(135/A) metic underflow

+Testing and evaluating the classifier

+- 5 On test option, evals all messages in parttest directory of (140/A) the corpus and prints classifier's answer for each - 5 Results on test corpus are compared with the known-correct - (145/A+) answer and precision/recall scores are produced.
+Output should show work (numerator and denominator as well as final number). - 5 Compare results under different test conditions (most (150/A+) straightforwardly, between different subdirectories of lingspam_corpus) and report on the performance differences.